Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 Degree matrix tells how many degrees each node has.
 For example, Node 8 has 2 degrees (connected to 9 and 6) and Node 6 has 4 degrees.
 We can compute the degrees from the adjacency matrix as well by counting the number of adjacency.
-Below is the adjacency matrix of the above graph
+Below is the degree matrix of the above graph

 ```python
 D = np.diag(A.sum(axis=1))